Voith: Years of foundation

-Industrial enterprise
+Rise to the industrial enterprise

 The official founding date of the company J. M. Voith is January 1, 1867.
 At this point, the company employed around 35 people.
 On January 1, 1867, the only son of 63-year-old Johann Matthäus Voith, the 26-year-old Friedrich Voith, took over the business as the sole owner.
 Under his leadership, his father's workshop became a larger company and specialized in paper machines and the construction of water wheels and turbines.
 In 1869, Voith was granted the first patent for a wood grinder with a toothed loading rack.
 On November 18, 1869, the company applied for official registration in the Commercial Register and changed its name to Maschinenfabrik und Eisengießerei von J. M. Voith in Heidenheim.

 In 1871, the eight-year-old foundry was expanded.
 At that time, it had an annual production of 240 tons and employed an average of 19 workers, putting it roughly in the middle of all the foundries in Württemberg.
 By 1880, it was producing 380 tons with 34 workers on average; in 1890, 1,401 tons with 106 workers; and in 1900, 3,098 tons with 220 workers.
 At the turn of the century, the foundry had climbed from the mid-field to become the second largest foundry in Württemberg.

 Voith added another business segment to its existing product lines of paper machines and stock preparation technology – with the construction of a 100-HP Henschel-Jonval turbine.
 The sources available provide differing information on the relevant figures.
 The reason for this new turbine production segment was likely because the Heidenheim businesses were suffering from a lack of motive power due to the low supplies of iron ore and coal in the Württemberg region, and that well into the 19th century their largest energy source was hydropower from the River Brenz.
 During his studies, Friedrich Voith had examined producing hydropower energy.
 From 1873, the company was selling improved Francis turbines to industrial companies in Heidenheim in collaboration with Wilhelm von Kankelwitz (1831–1892), Professor of Mechanical Engineering at what was then the Stuttgart Polytechnikum (Institute of Technology).